 The exploration and insights of this paper primarily address consumer-facing professional and/or consumer-to-consumer (C2C) repair activities, and thus exclude any specific focus on industrial, business-to-business repair activities which are highly relevant to circular economy advancement, but not within the scope of this paper.
-This paper is presented with the following structure: Section 2 outlines the methods utilized to collect, analyze, and synthesize data regarding the literature on the temporal dimensions of repair and barriers to repair; Section 3 presents our results, organized according to a conceptual framework that incorporates diverse system dimensions, as well as the temporal dimensions of life-cycle phase, time, and timing; and finally, Section 4 presents a discussion of these findings, proposes a new conceptual framework, the “System of Repairability”, and discusses the implications and opportunities for policy.
+This paper is presented with the following structure: Section 2 outlines the methods utilized to collect, analyze, and synthesize data regarding the literature on the temporal dimensions of repair and barriers to repair; Section 3 presents our results, organized according to a conceptual framework that incorporates diverse system dimensions, as well as the temporal dimensions of life-cycle phase, time, and timing; and finally, Section 4 presents a discussion of these findings, proposes a new conceptual framework, the System of Repairability, and discusses the implications and opportunities for policy.
 Section 5 concludes with an outlook for future research and development of the framework.

 METHODS

 To assess the current landscape, time-based issues, barriers, and considerations were identified via a literature review of major academic databases available through Google Scholar and SCOPUS.
-A detailed description of our review methodology, which was informed by the PRISMA systematic literature review method, is provided in the supplementary information (SI) file.
-In addition to the protocol and structure informing this review (Section 1, SI file), keywords included in the search were: “repair” and “time”; “repair” and “process” and “activity”; “repair” and “barriers”; “repair” and “consumer*”;“repair” and “practice” (Section 2, SI file ).
-The 190 resulting manuscripts were screened based on abstracts/summaries, as well as the key words and/or analytical constructs that were employed by the researchers (Figure , SI file).
-The full-text of papers that utilized time-based or process-based conceptual approaches to their analysis of product repair (n=) were then reviewed comprehensively (Section 2, SI file). subsequent search and review of the cited by these relevant publications was also completed (e.g., via snowballing iteration)(Section 2, SI file).
-Based upon the final reviewed set of relevant manuscripts (n=43), the temporal dimensions of repair and barriers to repair were explored and synthesized by organizing time-based insights into themed-groups that pertained to different system dimensions relevant to the scaling of repair (Section 3, SI file).(2021, 2020)
+A detailed description of our review methodology, which was informed by the PRISMA systematic literature review method, is provided in the Supporting Information (SI) file.
+In addition to the protocol and structure informing this review (Supporting Information, Section 1), keywords included in the search were: “repair” and “time”; “repair” and “process” and “activity”; “repair” and “barriers”; “repair” and “consumer*”;“repair” and “practice” (Supporting Information, Section 2).
+The 190 resulting manuscripts were screened based on abstracts/summaries, as well as the key words and/or analytical constructs that were employed by the researchers (Supporting Information, Figure S1).
+The full-text of papers that utilized time-based or process-based conceptual approaches to their analysis of product repair (n=41) were then reviewed comprehensively (Supporting Information, Section 2).
+In the course of the review, a subsequent search and review of the literature cited by these relevant publications was also completed (e.g., via snowballing iteration).
+(Supporting Information, Section 2) The same key word and exclusion criteria were applied, and an additional two manuscripts were identified as being relevant for this study.
+Based upon the final reviewed set of relevant manuscripts (n=43), the temporal dimensions of repair and barriers to repair were explored and synthesized by organizing time-based insights into themed-groups that pertained to different system dimensions relevant to the scaling of repair (Supporting Information, Section 3).
+While the review was conducted using an inductive method to identify emerging themes, the organization of barriers into five grouped system dimensions was influenced by the nature and structure of the barriers analysis presented by Svensson-Hoglund et al. (2021, 2020).

 RESULTS